inventree/InvenTree/docs/docs/extend/plugins/urls.md

 {% endraw %}
 ```
 Notice that this example has the panel initially hidden.
 This is where the `enableSidebar('...');'` function comes back into play.
 Panels are enabled according to the labels of items in the sidebar.
 Each sidebar item must declare a label corresponding to a panel.
-An example of a sidebar item within with the label `sublocations` is below.
+An example of a sidebar item within with the label `loans` is below.

 ```html
 {% raw %}